trhacknon/EMAGNET/README.md

 </a>
 </p>

+### Notice:

+Pastebin found the vulnerability I used to scrape scrape.pastebin.com/api_scrape.php and fixed this, at the moment it is not possible to get the recent uploaded files anymore.

+Currently working on a new way to share all recent uploads for free

 #### BBC NEWS: ["Pastebin: Running the site where hackers publicise their attacks"](https://www.bbc.com/news/technology-17524822)

 - Emagnet is No.1 tool for fetch these leaks from pastebin